theosotr/ikaros-eval/README.md

 This is the artifact for the conditionally accepted OOPSLA'25 paper titled "Validating Soundness and Completeness in Pattern-Match Coverage Analyzers".

-An archived version of the artifact is also available on Zenodo.
-See TODO.

 # Table of Contents

 - [Overview](#overview)